Abdoo-mayhob/Hodhod/README.md

 **License:** GPLv2 or later
 **License URI:** [https://www.gnu.org/licenses/gpl-2.0.html](https://www.gnu.org/licenses/gpl-2.0.html)

-Integrate gohodhod.com services with your website
+Integrate gohodhod.com services with your website.

 ## Description

-Integrate gohodhod.com services with your website
+Integrate gohodhod.com services with your website.

+## Usage
+Use the shortcode [hodhod] anywhere in your website to show the form.
+Set the iframe you get from gohodhod.com to the plugin settings at Themes -> Customizer -> Hodhod.

 ## Installation

 1. Upload the `hodhod` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure the plugin by navigating to Settings -> Hodhod in the WordPress dashboard.
+3. Configure the plugin by navigating to Themes -> Customizer -> Hodhod.

+## Changelog
+### 1.0.0

+- Initial release

+## Frequently Asked Questions
+1. **Is this plugin an official relaeas from Hodhod ?**
+   - No, it's a personal effort from the plugin author to help site owners integrate with hodhod, especially for the arabic community.

 ## Data Collection